tytydraco/yessleep/out/Last_night_I_delivered_pizza_to_a_family_made_of_cheese_They_wanted_more_than_a_marinara.md

-“I just need somebody to pay,” I quivered, standing in the dining room.
+“I just need somebody to pay,” I whispered, quivering in the dining room.